HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure-timezone.md

   containerTimezone: "Europe/London"
 ```

-Apply Changes
+And then apply the changes using the following command:

 `helm upgrade -n <namespace> -f <custom-values.yaml> <prefix> <chart>`

-After the update is completed, this would trigger a restart for all the containers mentioned below you can verify the timezone of the containers by running the following command:
+After the update is completed, this would trigger a restart for all the containers mentioned [below](#containers), you can verify the time zone of the containers by running the following command:

 `kubectl -n <namespace> exec <pod-name> -- /usr/bin/date`

+If there are multiple containers in the pod, you can specify the container name as well:

+`kubectl -n <namespace> exec <pod-name> -c <container-name> -- /usr/bin/date`

+If you wish to go back to the **UTC**, you can just pass an empty string to the `containerTimezone` field.

+!!! note
+    If you passed an invalid time zone, the time zone would default back to **UTC**.

-## Containers
+## Effects

-Changing the `containerTimezone` value in `values.yaml` would change the timezone for the following
+Changing the `containerTimezone` value in `values.yaml` would change the time zone for **all** application containers.
-application containers:
-- Content Composer
-- Core
-- DAM Plugins
-- DAM
-- Design Studio
-- Haproxy
-- Image Processor
-- License Manager
-- Open LDAP
-- Persistence
-- Remote Search
-- Ring API
-- Runtime Controller
+Including but not limited to: logging sidecar containers, prereq-checker containers, etc.

+This also means that application running inside the containers would also be affected by this change.

+Effects of changing the time zone would be dependent on the application, but some examples are:

+- Timestamps of the logs
+- Timestamps of when was data created/updated
+- CRON Jobs would follow the new time zone.

 ## Supported Input Types

-You can use any timezone that are in the Timezone DB database.
-For the comprehensive list please see: [List of Time Zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

 Some Examples: